 The cube was split into three rows and three columns, each of them able to rotate through 360 degrees.

-Each side of the cube was a distinct colour but when the cubes rows and columns were twisted or rotated, the colours moved to other sides.
+Each side of the cube was a distinct colour but when the rows and columns of the cube were twisted or rotated, the colours moved to other sides.
 The object of the game was to twist and rotate the cube until it was a multicoloured mess and then try and figure out a way to return it to its original state.

 The cube made its inaugural appearance in the Guinness Book of Records in 1982.
 At a speed contest in West Germany, Ronald Brinkman and Jury Froschi tied for the world championship, each one solving the cube in a mere 38 seconds.